 I now live near downtown Lansing MI with my pup Eli and intend to continue planting and growing my 'roots' in the area for many years to come!

 Sandra is the owner of Gentle Strength Midwifery, established in 2013.
-She is a Certified Professional Midwife with the National Association of Registered Midwives, a Certified Doula and Certified Lactation Counselor.
+She is a Certified Professional Midwife, a Certified Doula, and Certified Lactation Counselor.
 She is a natural birth advocate and has been assisting with births for 20 years.
 She has attended over 470 births with the majority being out-of-hospital.
 She was one of the first midwives to be licensed through the State of Michigan.
 She began her career as a doula providing labor support at hospitals and a massage therapist specializing in pregnancy massage.
 Sandra has a passion for training student midwives.
 When not catching babies she enjoys being in nature, practicing yoga and sipping tea.
 Sandra lives in Okemos with her husband and children whom were born out-of-hospital under the care of midwives.

 Sam has attended ~55 births in a variety of roles (doula, friend, assistant midwife) in a variety of places (at a clinic in Guatemala, in hospitals, at a birth center, and in homes across west Michigan and Lansing area).
 She has a B.S. in Women, Gender & Sexuality studies, is a DONA trained labor doula, and is currently a student at the National Midwifery Institute.
 She practices feminism, studies midwifery and birth justice, facilitates sexuality education, dances salsa and merengue in her kitchen, cooks a mean paella, is soothed by large bodies of water, cares a whole lot about the environment, plays around with graphic design, and hikes the woods with her husband, Will, her daughter, Charley, and her dog, Tawny.